marekboro/Warehouse-mng-tool/notes.md

 in stock.py - added basket variable to stock class Inventory.psql - added basket to TABLE stock repository - added basket variable throughtout the methods

+FLASK - when you accidentally stop the process using CTRL+Z, resume by putting 'fg %1' in console